PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

 **SSH (pronounced ESS-ESS-HEICH)** stands for **Secure Shell**.
 It is a *cryptographic network protocol* that provides a *secure* and *encrypted* way to *access and manage remote devices* over an unsecured network, such as the internet.
 SSH allows users to securely log into remote systems and execute commands, transfer files, and perform other network services.

-In the early days of networked computing, protocols like Telnet and rlogin were commonly used for remote access to systems.
+In the early days of networked computing, protocols like `telnet` and `rlogin` were commonly used for remote access to systems.
 However, these protocols transmitted data, including passwords, in plaintext, making them vulnerable to eavesdropping and unauthorized access.

 In *1995*, *Tatu Ylönen*, a *Finnish researcher*, developed the Secure Shell (SSH) protocol as a secure *alternative to Telnet and rlogin*.
 His goal was to create a secure method for remote login and encrypted communication between networked devices.
 Ylönen initially released the SSH protocol as a proprietary software solution.
 However, realizing the importance of open standards and collaboration, he encouraged the development of an open-source version.